Byzantine Discalced Carmelites: Icon of Our Lady of Mount Carmel (Harissa)

+The icon of Our Lady of Mount Carmel, also known as the Virgin of Contemplation, is a contemporary work of Byzantine inspiration, created by the Discalced Carmelite Sisters of the Byzantine Rite Monastery in Harissa, Lebanon.
+It is currently housed in the Discalced Carmelite monastery in the Desierto de las Palmas region of Spain.

+Unlike traditional Western representations, this icon was painted according to the canons of Eastern iconography, reflecting a deep integration between Carmelite spirituality and the Byzantine Christian tradition.
+Its creation is the fruit of monastic prayer and contemplation.

+The iconography of the Virgin of Mount Carmel has its origins in the 13th century, when the first Latin Carmelite hermits settled on Mount Carmel in the Holy Land.
+It is likely that the first chapel built by these hermits already included an Eastern icon of the Mother of God, similar to other local shrines.
+Historical works such as the Kyriotissa icon of Nicosia, the Bruna icon of Naples, and the Virgin of Carmel in Florence directly influenced the conception of the contemporary image.

+The icon's composition presents Mary in a prayerful attitude (orans), with the Child Jesus in a medallion on her chest, in the Byzantine Platytera style.
+She wears the brown habit of the Carmelite Order and is positioned on a cloud, a Carmelite symbol associated with the vision of the prophet Elijah.
+Additional elements, such as the grotto with the cross and the solitary tree in the desert, evoke the Carmelite hermitage and the interior life cultivated in contemplation.
+The golden background emphasizes the sacred and timeless character of the scene.

 France

 In 1964, the Second Vatican Council's Decree on Ecumenism received an enthusiastic welcome in the Carmel of Nancy; then, with the agreement of the community, the Prioress, Mother Elisabeth, considered founding an Eastern-rite Carmel.
 Little by little, the details of the project were worked out; it was encouraged by the Superiors of the Order and received Pope Paul VI's blessing.
 After friendly consultations with several representatives of the Orthodox Church in France, a statute approved by the Bishop allowed the Sisters who were committed to the project to pray the Byzantine-rite Office.
 In 1971, this "Eastern branch" transferred to the Carmel in Nogent- sur-Marne, close to Paris, enabling the Sisters to become better acquainted with Orthodox Christianity and to be trained in iconography.

 With the authorisation of the Bishops of Nancy and Dijon, the Monastery of St. Elijah was founded in Saint Remy (Côte d'Or) in 1974 by four Carmelites from Nancy.

 In 1981, after the five year review of the project, the review commission authorized the opening of a novitiate.
 In 1986, the Monastery was established as a Carmel of the Byzantine Rite under the jurisdiction of the Ordinariate for Eastern Catholics in France, which delegates its authority to the Bishop of Dijon, making it the fourth Byzantine-rite Carmel in existence, after Sofia (Bulgaria), Harissa (Lebanon) and Sugarloaf (Pennsylvania).